 How Bank of the West CDs Rates Compare to Other Banks

 Since you have to set aside your CD deposit for the term’s entirety, you’re going to want to make sure your deposit is growing at a worthwhile rate.
 Bank of the West doesn’t really offer the best rates, so you’ll do better to open a CD (or two) elsewhere.
 We’ve given Bank of the West’s Flexible-Term CD rates below.
 Luckily, Bank of the West does offer higher rates than big banks like with Chase CDs.

-can open a No-Penalty CD to avoid an early withdrawal penalty.
+To find the highest CD rates in the industry, you’ll want to turn to online banks like Ally Bank and Marcus by Goldman Sachs.
+Ally also offers three CD types, but with more variety.
+For one, you can open a No-Penalty CD to avoid an early withdrawal penalty.
 You don’t have to worry about meeting a minimum deposit to open an Ally CD, which can allow you to open multiple high-yield CDs.

 Marcus offers fewer options, but each option offers a great rate.
 You can see below that the bank’s rates outperform Bank of the West’s rates across the board.
 There is still a minimum deposit with Marcus, but at $500, it is still much lower than Bank of the West’s.

 |CD Account||Bank of the West||Ally||Marcus by Goldman Sachs|

 Should You Get a Bank of the West CD Account?